 *Must have a current FAFSA or California Dream Act application on file.

 *Must provide a personal statement, emphasizing your research participation in Biology at CSUN, as well as any information you deem relevant regarding your background and leadership in campus activities and/or community service.

 - Letters of recommendation must be submitted on my behalf via the myMatador Scholarships portal.

 One letter of reference must be submitted by applicants research advisor in Biology; and a second letter of support must be submitted from a CSUN faculty or staff member.

 *Upload: A copy of your CSUN unofficial transcript.

-*If selected as an opportunity recipient, you agree to write a thank-you letter to the donor(s) and must be willing to meet with the donor(s) or designee(s).
-Both to be coordinated by the College’s Director of Development.
+*If selected as the recipient, I agree to write a thank-you letter to the donor(s) and be willing to meet with the donor(s) or designee(s).
+Both to be coordinated by the College’s Director of Development..

-Note: If you are receiving financial aid (including loans), your financial aid award may be adjusted if you receive this scholarship.
-Please speak to a financial aid counselor during walk-in hours to get a detailed overview about your individual situation.
+Please note: If you are receiving financial aid (including loans), your financial aid award may be adjusted if you receive this scholarship.
+Please speak to a financial aid counselor during walk-in hours to get a detailed explanation about your individual situation.